Assignment 2 - Innovation Seminar

 In order to build good and original innovations, it is important to learn what other people have already done — and think critically about what is good and bad, as well as explore ways to improve and generate new ideas.
 In addition, it is important to learn how to articulate one's ideas clearly and succinctly, both orally and in writing.
 The innovation seminar is designed to help students:

-Before you meet as a group, each member is to try their hand at identifying a recent innovation.
-Your group is to then meet and discuss to finally decide on the most innovative idea and make a presentation about it to the rest of the class on Monday, September 5, 2022 at 6:30 PM.
-Each team is to put up their choice of the most innovative idea on the Google Sheet as soon as possible (latest by Monday, August 22, 2022 at 11:59 PM).
+Before you meet as a team, each member is to try their hand at identifying a recent relevant innovation.
+Your team is to then meet and discuss to finally decide on the most innovative idea and make a presentation about it to the rest of the class on Tuesday, 12 September 2023 at 2:30 am.
+Each team is to put up their choice of the most innovative idea on the Google Sheet (opens in a new tab) as soon as possible (latest by Tuesday, 29 August 2023 at 7:59 am).
 Note that duplicates are not allowed, and it will be first-come, first-served.
 Please double check that another group has not taken up your team's choice before adding it to the Google Sheet.

 Nature of Chosen Innovation